 I’m intrigued by architecture, our varying rural landscapes, locals, their stories, and all the quirky small businesses.
 I usually walk until I’m passed hunger, and despair at the journey back.

-I’ll also add in some useful travel tips, in particular advice for solo travellers and journeys on foot.
+I’ll add in some useful travel tips and advice for solo travellers and journeys on foot.

 Follow me on my journey

 This blog is for anyone.
 I hope to make it as interesting as possible.

 Please comment and let me know your thoughts and travel tips.

 After returning home from a 7 year stint in London a few years ago, I’m re-discovering the beauty and quirkiness of Pembrokeshire.
 Growing up here, I spent most of the summer working – like most locals, so it’s enjoyable now to explore the area in more depth.